J4Numbers/codeandstuff-discord-bot/README.md

 The bot will respond on a few events:

 * When someone new joins your server
+* When someone attempts to `@mention` the bot, or directly message it
 * When someone inputs a `!cas register` command in a specified channel
 * When someone inputs a `!cas event` command
 * When someone inputs a `!cas debug` command